 This tutorial shows you how easy it is to create an Azure virtual machine (VM) in the Azure Preview portal.
-This tutorial uses a Windows Server image, but that's only one of the many images available through Azure.
-This includes Windows operating systems, Linux-based operating systems, and images with installed applications.
-The images you can choose from depend on the type of subscription you have.
+We'll use a Windows Server image as an example, but that's just one of the many images Azure offers.
+Note that your image choices depend on your subscription.
 For example, desktop images may be available to MSDN subscribers.

 You can open an Azure account for free: You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 Your credit card will never be charged, unless you explicitly change your settings and ask to be charged.